The Inflammatory Reflex: How the Vagus Nerve Controls Immune Balance

 In 2000, Kevin Tracey and colleagues at the Feinstein Institute made a groundbreaking discovery: the vagus nerve directly controls inflammation through a neural circuit called the inflammatory reflex.
 This finding fundamentally changed our understanding of how the nervous and immune systems communicate.

 Before this, inflammation was thought to be purely a chemical process.
 We now know that the vagus nerve can suppress inflammatory cytokines within seconds — far faster than any pharmacological intervention.
+This revelation launched the entire field of bioelectronic medicine, which uses targeted neural stimulation to treat conditions previously addressed only with drugs.

 The Cholinergic Anti-Inflammatory Pathway

 This pathway operates continuously, providing a baseline level of immune regulation.
 When vagal tone drops, inflammation can run unchecked — a state linked to autoimmune diseases, cardiovascular disease, depression, and neurodegeneration.
+Many of the diseases of modern life share this common upstream feature: a vagus nerve that has stopped doing its anti-inflammatory job.

 Clinical Implications